Tyil/website/_tutorials/freebsd-mailserver-part-2-mailing-with-postfix.md

 need to change anything later on.

 ### main.cf
-#### Compatability
+#### Compatibility
-The configuration file starts off by setting the compatability level.
+The configuration file starts off by setting the compatibility level.
 If postfix updates the configuration scheme and deprecates certain options, you will be notified of this in the logs.

 {% highlight ini %}
-# compatability
+# compatibility
-compatability_level = 2
+compatibility_level = 2
 {% endhighlight %}

 #### Directory paths